News

 “I am proud to produce this group of jugs for the Seafood Restaurant.
 They represent a taste of Cornish art to compliment the existing art.

-“Most exiting is that the production is as ‘green’ as possible, using Cornish china clay and fired with wood from a local plantation.
+“Most exciting is that the production is as ‘green’ as possible, using Cornish china clay and fired with wood from a local plantation.

 back to the top